This article may contain compensated links. Read the full disclosure.

 If you are travelling with kids, you may want to reconsider the visit to Belianska Cave.
 With over 800 stairs and about a 1km walk up a steep hill just to reach the entrance, it is actually not a great option for anyone without a high fitness level either.
 Trust me, I was almost tempted to stay on the bus due to my sore knee.

 One day we hope to explore more of Slovakia than the small taste we got around Vysoke Tatry.
-Definitely a destination up there for affordable European travel, plus there are some beautiful castles in Slovakia that are worth checking out if you are visiting the country.
+Definitely a destination for affordable European travel, plus there are some beautiful castles in Slovakia that are worth checking out if you are visiting the country.